 RFWP supported Heifer for several decades by holding 'Hosta Happenings' in June and August, fundraisers where the proceeds from the sale of hostas went directly to HPI.
 Rich's mother Margaret Eyre, who passed away in early 2016, spearheaded the hosta sales.
 She and a dedicated group of volunteers dug up, divided, potted up, and cared for the hostas.

 Call HPI at 800-422-0474 or visit their website: www.heifer.org.

-Rich and Susan are available for speaking engagements with a variety of slide show presentations.
+Rich and Susan are available for speaking engagements with a variety of Powerpoint presentations.
 Group tours of the nursery are available to horticulture classes, garden clubs, or other interested groups.
 Box lunches or local restaurants can be recommended.
-Rich looks forward to answering any specific questions on conifers or siting problems.
-He gives landscape design information at the nursery and he can come to your site for a donation.
+The sales staff looks forward to answering questions on conifers or siting problems and can provide landscape design information at the nursery.

 Phone: 815-338-7442 • Fax: 815-338-7446 • Email: email@example.com